 Today’s meth produces a better high

 Despite making a name for itself in the 1990s, meth today has changed a lot since then, specifically by how much more potent it is.
 One reason for this change is in its production process.
 Mexican cartels now make meth using a method known as the P2P process, which uses phenyl-2-propanone as the main ingredient.
 This variation provides the user with a more euphoric feeling than previous versions.
 Another factor behind the increase in potency of today’s meth is its purity.
-While meth in 2010 was on average 30 percent pure, by 2017, the purity of meth sold on the street was in the 90th percentile.
+While meth in 2010 was on average 30 percent pure, today the purity of meth sold on the street is nearly 100 percent pure.

 An increasingly popular drug mixture of meth and fentanyl, also known as a speedball, has also become a common choice among those chasing a better high.
 By combining a stimulant like meth with a depressant like fentanyl, the user experiences a longer-lasting high with fewer drawbacks.
 For example, meth can cause the user to feel agitated, but this feeling is minimized by the presence of fentanyl.
 Similarly, fentanyl users often combine fentanyl with meth to feel more energized, allowing them to enjoy the high longer.
-This has contributed to the 1,000 percent increase that the DEA has reported seeing regarding the creation of this mixture since 2015.
+This push and pull effect on the body can pose extreme health risks like overdose or respiratory failure.
+Yet, this combination has contributed to the 1,000 percent increase that the DEA has reported seeing regarding the creation of this mixture since 2015.

 There is a lack of meth treatment medications

 While the nation is facing both an opioid and meth uptick, the resources used to combat these threats are not comparable.
 A Medication-Assisted Treatment (MAT) option does not exist for meth, nor does a rescue medication like Narcan (which can reverse opioid overdoses) in the case of a meth overdose.